Network Inspection for Detecting Strategic Attacks: Introduction

 Although our approach to solve problem $(\mathcal{P})$ relies on the MSC and MSP problems which are known to be NP-hard, we find that modern integer programming solvers can solve large instances of these problems.
-In particular, in Section \ref{sec:app}, we show that our solution approach is scalable to large-sized benchmark distribution networks, and provides good performance guarantees.

-Finally, in Section \ref{conclusions}, we prove that the expected detection rate and the inspection strategies in equilibrium do not depend on the attacker's number of resources if they are smaller than the size of MSPs (Theorem \ref{Constant}).
-This important and rather surprising structural property is a consequence of the attacker's ability to spread her attacks in the network, and the submodularity of the detection model.
-From the defender's perspective, this implies that she does not need to know precisely the amount of attack resources.
-Another implication is that Nash equilibria can be obtained by solving a linear program with a large number of variables but a small number of constraints.
-Therefore, column generation can be used to iteratively improve our MSC/MSP-based solution to optimality.
+In Section \ref{sec:app}, we demonstrate the benefits of our solution approach in monitoring large-scale urban water networks facing adversarial disruptions.
+Our computational study shows that the MSC/MSP-based solution is scalable, provides good performance guarantees, and is easily implementable by the defender.
+On the other hand, we find that implementing the optimal inspection strategy requires a much higher number of monitored locations and a more complex scheduling of operations.
+Furthermore, it only provides a marginal improvement in comparison to the simpler MSC-based inspection strategy.
+Thus, our approach can be used for designing inspection strategies that achieve a desired tradeoff between detection performance and operational feasibility.

-The complete proofs of our results are provided in the electronic companion of this article.
+The complete proofs of our results, as well as additional examples, are provided in the electronic companion of this article.